calpaterson/ansible-starwars/README.md

 I'll pass around the precise64.box somehow

-Spin up the boxes straight-away (need to save time!), run:
+To spin up the boxes run:

 ```
 vagrant up